 Klipsch designed three horns — a small one for the high frequencies, a mid sized horn for the mid-range frequencies ,and set about trying to fold the largest horn into a shape that could actually fit in a listening space.
 The last piece of the puzzle was the idea to use the shape of the corner of a room as the last opening or expanse for the folded horns.
 He built several mock-ups until he was satisfied that the theory actually worked.
 He sought and received a patent on April 17th 1945.
 The resulting speaker system is among the most natural sounding and electrically efficient available, even today.
 The era of critical listening was born.
 Ironically, the ability to record music that could be used to fully appreciate Paul Klipsch’s invention would not happen for another 10 years.

 Immediately following the war he started Klipsch & Associates.
 The name ‘Klipschorn’ (for the Klipsch Corner Horn speaker system) was coined by a potential customer in New York City.
 The name stuck.
 This speaker system is the only one that can claim to have been in constant production for over 40 years with very few design changes.

 Paul Klipsch went on to design speaker systems for other applications, including church, commercial, movie theater and home use.
-The systems: the Klipschorn, the Heresy (named for creatively breaking his own acoustic design principals), the Klipsch Rebel, Shorthorn, Cornwall, La Scala, the Belle Klipsch – can still be found and many are still in production.
+The systems the Klipschorn, the Heresy (named for creatively breaking his own acoustic design principals), the Klipsch Rebel, Shorthorn, Cornwall, La Scala, and the Belle Klipsch can still be found and many are still in production.

 © 2009, Leonard Wyeth